Regulated Vs unregulated loans

 In addition to the monthly interest cost, lenders charge a lender arrangement fee, this is a fee for setting up the loan.
 This fee is usually 2% of the loan amount, although this is sometimes discounted as low as 1%, especially on larger loans.

 Unregulated bridging finance can be completed very quickly, sometimes even on the day of application.

 Usually, a completion of 5-14 days is realistic, depending on the lender used.
-If you’re looking to secure the lowest rates, it might be worth allowing slightly longer for completion as the lender may want to undertake some additional checks.
+If you’re looking to secure the lowest rates, it is a good idea to allow slightly longer for completion as the lender will generally insist on more stringent criteria checks.

 Unregulated refers to the fact that the loan being taken does not fall under the protection of the Financial Conduct Authority (FCA).